cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 ```

 The above example defines a simple [`SmartphoneStudyProtocol`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/SmartphoneStudyProtocol-class.html) which will store data in a SQLite database locally on the phone using a [`SQLiteDataEndPoint`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/SQLiteDataEndPoint-class.html).
-Sampling is configured by adding a `TaskControl` to the protocol using an [`ImmediateTrigger`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/ImmediateTrigger-class.html) which triggers a [`BackgroundTask`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/BackgroundTask-class.html) containing four different [`Measure`](https://pub.dev/documentation/carp_core/latest/carp_core_protocols/Measure-class.html)s.
+Sampling is configured by adding a [`TaskControl`](https://pub.dev/documentation/carp_core/latest/carp_core_common/TaskControl-class.html) to the protocol using an [`ImmediateTrigger`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/ImmediateTrigger-class.html) which triggers a [`BackgroundTask`](https://pub.dev/documentation/carp_core/latest/carp_core_common/BackgroundTask-class.html) containing four different [`Measure`](https://pub.dev/documentation/carp_core/latest/carp_core_common/Measure-class.html)s.

 Sampling can be configured in very sophisticated ways, by specifying different types of devices, triggers, tasks, measures and sampling configurations.
 See the CAMS [wiki][wiki] for an overview and more details.

-You can write your own `DataEndPoint` definitions and corresponding `DataManager`s for uploading data to your own data endpoint.
+You can write your own `DataEndPoint` definitions and a corresponding [`DataManager`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/DataManager-class.html) class for uploading data to your own data endpoint.
 See the wiki on how to [add a new data manager](https://github.com/cph-cachet/carp.sensing-flutter/wiki/5.-Extending-CARP-Mobile-Sensing#adding-a-new-data-manager).

 ### Using a `DeploymentService`

 A device deployment specifies how a study protocol is executed on a specific device - in this case a smartphone.
 According to the [CARP Core domain model](https://github.com/cph-cachet/carp.core-kotlin/blob/develop/docs/carp-deployments.md), a `StudyProtocol` can be deployed to a `DeploymentService` which handles the deployment of protocols for different devices.
-CAMS comes with a simple deployment service (the `SmartphoneDeploymentService`) which runs locally on the phone.
-This can be used to deploy a protocol and get back a [`MasterDeviceDeployment`](https://pub.dev/documentation/carp_core/latest/carp_core_deployment/MasterDeviceDeployment-class.html), which can be executed on the phone.
+CAMS comes with a simple deployment service (the [`SmartphoneDeploymentService`](https://pub.dev/documentation/carp_mobile_sensing/latest/runtime/SmartphoneDeploymentService-class.html)) which runs locally on the phone.
+This can be used to deploy a protocol and get back a [`SmartphoneDeployment`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/SmartphoneDeployment-class.html), which can be executed on the phone.

 ```dart
 ...